 If you have time and want to extend your trip beyond Thermopolis, consider heading north or south along these popular routes.

 Driving North to Cody: Travel north along Highway 120 for about 85 miles to experience Cody’s wild west culture.
 The Buffalo Bill Center of the West, historic Irma Hotel and Plains Indian Museum are among a number of sites worth visiting in Cody.
 Be sure to stop in the old west town of Meeteetse along the way.
-In the summer months, you can drive 50 miles east of Cody to reach Yellowstone National Park’s east entrance.
+In the summer months, you can drive 50 miles West of Cody to reach Yellowstone National Park’s east entrance.

 Driving South through Wind River Canyon Scenic Byway: Follow the Bighorn River south through the Wind River Canyon for spectacular views of ancient rock walls reaching 2,500 feet toward the sky.
 Continue on to Shoshoni with a pit stop at Boysen State Park to explore the Boysen Reservoir.
 From here you can head east toward Casper or northwest toward Grand Teton National Park.